anadikulkarni/it-ticketing-app/README.md

 2. Select ticket type (SAP or Botree)
 3. Fill in required fields (Type of Query, SS/DB/DP Name, Incident Category, Subject, Call Received From)
 4. Optionally fill in City, State, SS/DB/DP Code
+5. Optionally upload an image (PNG, JPG, JPEG, or GIF)
-5. Submit ticket
+6. Submit ticket
-6. Note the Ticket ID for future reference
+7. Note the Ticket ID for future reference

 ### For IT Staff:
 1. Click "IT Staff Login" in the sidebar